There are many reasons why people cloth diaper. Some of

 This really depends on the age of your child.
 For a newborn 24+ is a

-good number to start off with.
+good number to start hour stash.
 Depending on how often you wash, you may

 find that you need up to 36 diapers in the newborn period.
 You will need